MS Norman Atlantic: Incident

-The first coastguard vessel tasked to the rescue left Otranto at 06:00, arriving on scene at 08:20.
+The first Coast Guard vessel tasked to the rescue left Otranto at 06:00, arriving on scene at 08:20.
 In addition, 15 merchant ships that were in the area were requested to provide assistance.
 One of these, the Aby Jeannette, a bulk carrier, rescued 39 people from the Norman Atlantics life rafts and brought them to Taranto, and the tanker Genmar Argus rescued a crewmember from the sea.
 The Italian ferry Cruise Europa rescued a further 69 passengers and brought them to Igoumenitsa.
 Sixteen helicopters and four fixed wing aircraft also assisted the rescue.

 The fire rapidly destroyed the rescue boat, lifeboat, and rescue chute on the starboard side of the ship.
 Passengers gathered on the port side and began to embark on the lifeboat and life rafts, despite the captain not ordering an evacuation at this time.
 A group of 49 passengers escaped in the port side lifeboat.
 After being rescued, some passengers asserted that the order to abandon ship was not given until four hours after the fire had started.
 Despite their cabins filling with smoke, no alarm had sounded.
 They also stated that the crew of Norman Atlantic gave them little assistance.

 The heat from the fire permeated the entire ship, even starting to melt people's shoes on the reception deck.
 Survivors described "scenes from hell" on board the burning ship, with the ship's crew overwhelmed by the crisis and jungle law prevailing rather than an orderly evacuation.
 Those in the lifeboat were rescued by the Singapore-registered container ship and landed at Bari, Italy.
 Several liferafts were also launched, but some of them capsized, causing the deaths by drowning or hypothermia of several occupants.
 Other people in the sea or in the rafts were rescued by helicopters.

 Norman Atlantic on fire, with rescue efforts underway.
 Photo from the Italian Navy.

 Spirit of Piraeus, which rescued the 49 people from the lifeboat, was previously named AS Andalucia, as seen in this 2011 photograph.

 The rescue effort was hampered by the Norman Atlantics loss of power.
 The firefighting tugboat Marietta Barretta was able to attach a line to the ferry and turn it into the wind, enabling helicopters to begin operating.
 Captain Giacomazzi was the last one to leave the ship at 2.50 pm.